light-tech/ROS2-On-iOS/README.md

     Here, I am using `noop` one to avoid one more dependency `spdlog_vendor`.

  8. ROS2 depends significantly on dynamic linking.
 Do NOT add `BUILD_SHARED_LIBS=NO`, contrary to my other project [LLVM](https://github.com/light-tech/LLVM-On-iOS/) where building static libs is needed!

-Check out [our other guide](MACOS.md) if you are interested in building and running ROS2 on your own Mac.